 HCA wants to hear your stories.
-What is happening in your regin and what are your goals and vision for the Hill Country?
-Send us your thoughts by e-mail to email@example.com.
+What is happening in your region and what are your goals and vision for the Hill Country?
+Send us your thoughts by e-mail to firstname.lastname@example.org.

 Groundwater Gusher – The Story of Jacob’s Well